jjin92/Mapping_Earthquakes/README.md

 ![website_preview](https://github.com/jjin92/Mapping_Earthquakes/blob/master/Earthquake_Challenge/preview.png)

 ## Solution
+The final code and files are located in `Earthquake_Challenge` folder.

 *1. JavaScript*
 - Create street map layer according to Mapbox API documentation, and use map `street-v11`.
 Set max zoom to 18.
 Follow the same method, create satelliteStreets layer using map `satellite-streets-v11` and create light layer using map `light-v10`.
 - Set `baseMaps` variable and include all three map layers.
 This will allow the user to select the map style of his/her choice.